P-p-H-d/mlib/README.md

 is called by the worker to reset its state (or NULL if no function to call).
 'extraQueue' is the number of tasks which can be accepted by the work order queue in case if there is no worker available.
+Before terminating, each worker will call clearFunc if the function is not NULL.

 #### void worker\_clear(worker\_t worker)